 '''

+(position title(s))

+(address(es))

+(telephone number(s))

-(cf. 1312.1 - Complaints Concerning District Employees) (cf. 1312.3 - Uniform Complaint Procedures)
+(cf. 1312.1 - Complaints Concerning District Employees)

+(cf. 1312.3 - Uniform Complaint Procedures)

 '''

-Any student who feels that he/she has been subjected to discrimination or harassment should immediately contact the Coordinator, the principal, or any other staff member.
-Information gathered at the site level will immediately be submitted to the Coordinator.
-Any student or school employee who observes an incident of discrimination or harassment should report the incident to the Coordinator or principal, whether or not the victim files a complaint.
+Any student who feels that he/she is being harassed should immediately contact the Coordinator for Nondiscrimination, the principal or any other staff member.
+Any student who observes an incident of harassment should report the harassment to a school employee, whether or not the victim files a complaint.